KathySwe/AnimeSketchPictureColorization/README.md

 # Prerequisite
 Install docker in your os

-Inside terminal, cd to the project dir and run the
+Inside terminal, cd to the project dir and run the >> docker-compose up